 Need for speed

 In the iOS or Android debate, the former far outshines the latter when it comes to updating devices with the newest operating system, and it has proven to have better support for older phone models than does Android.
 For example, iOS 11 – which was released in the end of 2017 – was installed on 66% of compatible devices within six weeks, and had full support for the iPhone 5S (a four-year-old phone).
 In contrast, Android’s Oreo (released around the same time) had only made it onto 0.2% of Android devices more than eight weeks after its release, and Android 7 was only running on 18% of phones after an entire year.

 Variety and compatibility

 The Android platform is an open-source system, which means you can have access to any apps you want, regardless of the maker – over a million more than iOS provides.
 Additionally, any phone carrier can create devices for Android, and users can download any available Android system.
 In contrast, as mentioned above, iOS is exclusive, mainly because it’s a closed-source system.
-This locks you in to using everything Apple once you commit to iOS; your devices will only be compatible with other Apple products, you can only troubleshoot technical issues in an Apple store, and your available apps are limited to whatever Apple decides you should have.
+This locks you in to using everything Apple once you commit to iOS; your devices will only be compatible with other Apple products, you can only troubleshoot technical issues in an Apple Store, and your available apps are limited to whatever Apple decides you should have.

 Android is the future, holding court when it comes to voice interfaces and AI.
 Google Assistant (GA) far surpasses Siri as a virtual assistant, with more accurate responses to questions and tailor-made service; for example, GA can read text on images and convert it into meaningful calendar updates, notes, etc., while Siri is still trying to piece together the answers to basic questions.
 Not to mention that Google, basically the infrastructure of the web, has a much bigger fountain of data from which to draw when perfecting their services.
 There doesn’t seem to be much to consider when asking iOS or Android.